kgvhf/tictactoe-cli/README.md

 # TicTacToe-CLI

-This is a tic-tac-toe game which is played on the command line.
+A tic-tac-toe game which is played on the command line.
 Developed on Python.

 ## Getting Started

-Have python installed and run main.
+Have Python installed and run main.

 ## Features